Primary

 Use padding under your knees for comfort.
 Start with a narrow knee position and gradually widen as flexibility improves.
 Rock gently forward and back to explore the range.
 Never force depth, and breathe deeply to help the muscles release.

-Want Frog Stretch in your program?
+See where Frog Stretch fits in your weekly plan

 Start on hands and knees.